 COP RECORDS LPM 1678

 The Mark Cameron Band were about to play at Blues On The Chippewa at Memorial Park in Durand, WI, when bass man Scott Lundberg noticed the awesome equipment set-up.
-Faster than Joliet Jake could say “Hit It!,” the fellows punched the REC button, and, ’bout an hour later, “Live!
+Faster than Joliet Jake could say “Hit It!” the fellows punched the REC button, and, ’bout an hour later, “Live!
 At Blues On The Chippewa” was a reality!
-Ten originals and a hot cover of “Killin Floor” make up this record, with heavy emphasis on having a good time and pleasing crowds everywhere they go!
+Ten originals and a hot cover of “Killin' Floor” make up this record, with heavy emphasis on having a good time and pleasing crowds everywhere they go!

 Mark Cameron, out of Minneapolis, is on vocals and all guitars, and does the writing.
-Mr. Lundberg is on bass, Bill Reyes is on harp, Dan Schroeder is on drums, and Sheri Cameron is on flute, sax, percussion, and anything else a song might need.
+Mr. Lundberg is on bass, Bill Keyes is on harp, Dan Schroeder is on drums, and Sheri Cameron is on flute, sax, percussion, and anything else a song might need.

 The Mark Cameron Band possess that intangible “mojo,” if you will, that puts you in a dancin’ mood, and gives you that good feeling all over.
 “Live!
 At Blues On The Chippewa” puts them right in their element–playing butt-rockin’ blues for a raucous crowd!
-Until next time…Sheryl and Don Crow, The Nashville Blues Society.
+Until next time…